Krinkle/docs.jquery.com/README.md

 ```

-The first time mediawiki-core is cloned, make sure to run the installer (follow instructions from the web interface).
-Then overwrite  `mediawiki-core/LocalSettings.php` with this (adjust path if needed):
+If this is a new installation (no existing database) make sure to run the MediaWiki installer (follow instructions from the web interface).
+Either way, overwrite  `mediawiki-core/LocalSettings.php` with the following (adjust path if needed):

 ```php
 <?php